Do you want to create a secure form in WordPress?

 The security of your WordPress forms depends on the security of your entire WordPress website.
 With some simple steps, you can strengthen your WordPress website security.

 For more practical tips, see our complete WordPress security guide for beginners.

 We hope this article helped you create a secure contact form in WordPress.
-You may also want to see our guide on how to create an email newsletter and our list of must have WordPress plugins.
+You may also want to see our beginner’s guide on how to create an email newsletter and our expert picks for the must-have WordPress plugins to grow your site.